Home Page

 "I was careful with her because I didn't want to get a head butt when she was holding," said Juárez, who is scheduled to defend her IFBA Junior Bantamweight belt in China in March, 2005.
 "I know I have to defend my title so I didn't want to get injured."
 She added that "I was so happy to fight in front of my fans, it was a nice feeling."

 On March 12, 2005 at the Marconi Museum of Exotic Cars in Tustin, California, Mariana stepped in at the last moment to fight an exhibition bout with NABC Ladies' Super Featherweight champion Kristy Follmar of Indianapolis, Indiana.
-Kristy had been expecting to fight Lisa Lewis in this charity event, but Lewis weighed in seven pounds over and Juárez agreed to step in as a last-minute substitute.
-Juarez had been sparring eight rounds earlier in the day at Maywood Boxing Club and was asked to be an alternate in case Lewis pulled out.
+Kristy had been expecting to fight Lisa Lewis in this charity event, but Lewis weighed in seven pounds over and Juárez agreed to be a last-minute substitute.
+Juárez had been sparring eight rounds earlier in the day at Maywood Boxing Club and was asked to be an alternate in case Lewis pulled out.
 According to WBAN correspondent David Avila at ringside, "In the first round Juárez and Follmar traded jabs and matched wits with expertise rarely seen.
 Punch for punch, block for block, the two title-holders exchanged cautiously unable to exploit openings in the first round.
 In the next three rounds the tempo increased with Follmar firing more combinations and moving in and out.
 Juárez always pressed forward blocking with one hand then hitting back with that same hand.
 Her right hand found the mark.
 Follmar used her quick jab to score from the outside, then jumped in occasionally with three punch combinations.
 Juárez picked off punches and countered to the body or head, whatever was open."

 “It was great to fight someone like her", said Follmar, "it wasn’t like my other fights were girls just come in brawling, she was fun to fight."
 Juárez also complimented Follmar saying "she has good technique, her hand speed was pretty good.”
 Juárez was scheduled to defend her 115-pound title in China at the end of the month, and her team said that the exhibition was good preparation for her.
-Because it was an exhibition the fight was not scored.
+Because it was an exhibition, the fight was not scored.

 On March 30, 2005 at Sunrise International Ballroom in Shenyang, China, Mariana lost the IFBA Junior Bantamweight title to North Korea's Myong Ok Ryu by a tenth-round TKO.
 Ryu and Juárez did battle for ten rounds with Ryu going to the canvas in the early going but coming back to close the right eye of Juárez in the seventh.
-The bout was stopped with just 30 seconds to go in the tenth, after Ryu had caught Juarez against the ropes, but many reports said that the stoppage, especially coming so late in the fight, was questionable.
+The bout was stopped with just 30 seconds to go in the tenth, after Ryu had caught Juárez against the ropes, but many reports said that the stoppage, especially coming so late in the fight, was questionable.
 Juárez fell to 14-4-3 (8 KO) with this loss while Ryu improved to a claimed 6-0, of which I can verify a 2-0 (2 KO) record in fights reported to WBAN).

 On July 28, 2007 at Sky City Casino in Acoma, New Mexico,